Jinlab-AiPhenomics/SenNet/README.md

 We also provide code for fitting senescence curves and calculating dynamic senescence traits and in tools/senescence-logist.py

-Moreover, We provide code for machine learning to screen high-yielding varieties in tools/RF.py
+Moreover, We provide code for machine learning to screen high-yielding varieties in tools/RF.py and compute OA, F1, Recall in tools/evaluate_classic.py

 ## Citation